Dollar shortages hit Qatar exchange houses as foreign banks scale back ties

-DOHA/DUBAI/ABU DHABI, June 11 (Reuters) - Shortages of U.S. dollars hit money exchange houses in Qatar on Sunday, making it harder for worried foreign workers to send money home, as foreign banks scaled back business with Qatari institutions because of the region's diplomatic crisis.
+DOHA/DUBAI/ABU DHABI (Reuters) - Shortages of U.S. dollars hit money exchange houses in Qatar on Sunday, making it harder for worried foreign workers to send money home, as foreign banks scaled back business with Qatari institutions because of the region's diplomatic crisis.

 "We have no dollars because there is no shipment or transportation from the United Arab Emirates.
 There is no stock," said a dealer at the Qatar-UAE Exchange House in Doha's City Center mall.
 "The shipment is blocked from the UAE."